 Selling the Neon service as part of another service offering.
 Neon's Platform Partnership plan offers resale of the Neon service as an option.
 See Neon plans for more information.

 A Neon architecture component responsible for the durability of database changes.
-PostgreSQL streams WAL records to Safekeepers.
+Postgres streams WAL records to Safekeepers.
 A quorum algorithm based on Paxos ensures that when a transaction is committed, it is stored on a majority of Safekeepers and can be recovered if a node is lost.
 Safekeepers are deployed in different availability zones to ensure high availability and durability.

 Scale-to-zero refers to Neon's Auto-suspend compute feature, which places a compute endpoint into an

 Idle state when it is not being used.
 Neon suspends a compute after five minutes of inactivity, by default.
+See Auto-suspend compute.

 A cloud-based development model that enables developing and running applications without having to manage servers.